peachfinance/blogpeachfinancecom/src/pages/posts/covid-19-part-1-helping-borrowers-through-hard-times.md

 ### What Borrowers Need

 The full economic impact of COVID-19 on the economy is uncertain.
 But in the past few weeks, millions of workers have lost their jobs and small businesses are running out of capital.
-The government is racing to send checks to households, extend[loans to small businesses](https://www.inc.com/brit-morse/sba-loans-coronavirus-stimulus-package-cares-act.html), and encourage banks to start offering[responsible small dollar loans](https://news.bloomberglaw.com/banking-law/bank-regulators-urge-small-dollar-lending-in-covid-19-crisis)to consumers.
+The government is racing to send checks to households, extend [loans to small businesses](https://www.inc.com/brit-morse/sba-loans-coronavirus-stimulus-package-cares-act.html), and encourage banks to start offering [responsible small dollar loans](https://news.bloomberglaw.com/banking-law/bank-regulators-urge-small-dollar-lending-in-covid-19-crisis) to consumers.

 As economic conditions deteriorate and borrower delinquencies increase, lenders need powerful tools to provide borrowers with flexible payment plans and loan modification options.